kjnedrud/whodis/readme.md

     * ENV - (optional) uncomment to enable production environment
     * Database Credentials

+### Build Process

+* `yarn install` - install dependencies
+* `yarn dev` - compile assets (JS and CSS) for the browser once
+* `yarn watch` - watch JS/JSX and SCSS files for changes and compile assets on save

 ## Random Character Generation

 The character images are random Bitmoji faces generated using [Matthew Nau's Libmoji library](https://github.com/matthewnau/libmoji).

 The names are generated based on [FiveThirtyEight's Most Common Unisex Names in America](https://github.com/fivethirtyeight/data/tree/master/unisex-names), which uses data from the [Social Security Adminstration](http://www.ssa.gov/oact/babynames/limits.html).
 I took the top 180 names and edited the list to remove similar names such as Kerry, Carey, and Kary.
-You can read more about how the original list of names was generated on [FiveThiryEight](https://fivethirtyeight.com/features/there-are-922-unisex-names-in-america-is-yours-one-of-them/).
+You can read more about how the original list of names was generated on [FiveThirtyEight](https://fivethirtyeight.com/features/there-are-922-unisex-names-in-america-is-yours-one-of-them/).

 ## Custom Games